yuanshunning/pickit-docs/docs/examples/build_a_showcase_demo_with_flex.rst

 The hardware requirements to set up this demo are:

--  A Pick-it vision system
+-  A Pickit vision system
 -  A robot and gripper, UR5 + double-lined magnetic gripper
 -  An additional computer or laptop
 -  Steel cylinders of 105 x 42 mm (diameters greater than 30 mm are